-Geosmin and MIB are common in many jurisdictions across Canada, the United States, and elsewhere in the world.
-Here locally, many water systems are facing the same issues that CEW&SA is facing.
+Geosmin and MIB is common in many jurisdictions across Canada, the United States, and elsewhere in the world.
+Here locally, there are many water systems facing the same issues that CEW&SA is facing.

 Will CEW&SA be investing in treatment processes to remove geosmin?